 Play With Aspects of Your Book

 Keep in mind that the average compensation per book matters less the more books you sell, which depends on your business model.
 Some publishers selling 30,000 copies per year are comfortable receiving less than $1.00 per book in compensation.
-You may decide that compensation isn't your end goal and your publication is more about creating a beautiful keepsake or spreading the word on something about which you're passionate, at which point your price point and formatting are less about industry standards and more about personal preference, which is why setting goals for your book before you begin the publishing process is always wise.
+You may decide that compensation isn't your end goal and your publication is more about creating a beautiful keepsake or spreading the word on something about which you're passionate.
+If that's the case, your price point and formatting are less about industry standards and more about personal preference, which is why setting goals for your book before you begin the publishing process is always wise.

 Set Global Pricing

 If you could set pricing for markets outside of your home country and achieve more book sales, why wouldn't you?
-IngramSpark grants you the ability to provide global pricing for your book, and that means availability to more potential readers, which could ultimately result in more book sales.
+IngramSpark grants you the ability to provide global pricing for your book, which means availability to more potential readers, potentially resulting in more book sales.
 Other markets open up a world of readers and require different pricing to fit into their marketplace.

 Check the pricing of books in your genre across the globe, and use that as a guide for pricing your book in those markets.
 If you don't set prices for your book in additional markets, you are limiting the sale of your book.
 You may be surprised where your potential readers may be, but you'll never know if you don't first make it available to them.

 When you create an IngramSpark account, you sign the Global Agreement, which gives you the option to add pricing in all available markets—USD (United States), GBP (United Kingdom), EUR (European Union), AUD (Australia – GST Exclusive), and CAD (Canada).
-Adding pricing in these main markets is easy, and may make a world of difference when it comes to growing your fan base and increasing sales.
+Adding pricing in these main markets is easy and may make a world of difference in growing your fan base and increasing sales.

 If you leave any of these blank, your title will not be for sale in those markets.
-There is a currency converter available on this same screen to help you price your books in markets you're unfamiliar with, but as an extra tip, bookstores in all countries prefer the list price end with .99 or .00 so when you convert your price for other markets, make sure what you enter in the box ends in that way.
-For example: if the currency converter suggests you price your book for $22.12, you'll probably want to round it up or down to $22.00 or $22.99 so as to avoid any special hesitation from bookstores.
+There is a currency converter available on this same screen to help you price your books in markets you're unfamiliar with.
+Here's an extra tip, bookstores in all countries prefer the list price to end with .99 or .00 so when you convert your price for other markets, make sure what you enter in the box ends in that way.
+For example: if the currency converter suggests you price your book for $22.12, you'll probably want to round it up or down to $22.00 or $22.99 to avoid any special hesitation from bookstores.

 Markets by the Numbers

-In the United Kingdom, 2016 saw a rise of almost 10% for sales of non-fiction titles.
-With the launch of Ingram’s ipage® in the UK, providing bookshops the opportunity to purchase directly from Ingram in Pound Sterling, adding appropriate pricing to your titles (of any genre or target audience) could easily contribute to a rise of sales in future years.
+In the United Kingdom, 2016 saw a rise of almost 10% in sales of non-fiction titles.
+With the launch of Ingram’s ipage® in the UK, providing bookshops the opportunity to purchase directly from Ingram in Pound Sterling, adding appropriate pricing to your titles (of any genre or target audience) could easily contribute to a rise in sales in future years.

 It doesn't cost you anything more to have your titles priced in five markets than it does to only have your titles priced in one, and opening up your book distribution network through IngramSpark may uncover a potential fanbase in Italy or Canada that you never knew was out there.

-Determining how to price your book—and in which markets—might seem overwhelming at first, however, it's rather easy when you go step-by-step and take advantage of resources like your local bookstore, online bookstores, IngramSpark's publisher compensation calculator, and the currency converter calculator.
-For more help in determining how to price your book, download our book distribution guide, Indie Publishing: Beyond Industry Standards for free today.
-And if you haven't uploaded a book yet, consider this post a helpful tip to get you started off on the right foot for when you do!
+Determining how to price your book—and in which markets—might seem overwhelming at first.
+However, it's rather easy when you go step-by-step and take advantage of resources like your local bookstore, online bookstores, IngramSpark's publisher compensation calculator, and the currency converter calculator.
+If you haven't uploaded a book yet, consider this post a helpful tip to get you started on the right foot for when you do!